SuperDARN/DDWG/reports/202102_ddwg_report.md

 ## General Announcements

-1. 110 old hok, hkw and sye files were added to the mirror after a gaps-check found some missing files.
+1. 113 old hok, hkw and sye files were added to the mirror after a gaps-check found some missing files.
+1. 198 old files from fhe, fhw, gbr, bks and kap were added to the mirror after a gaps-check found some missing files.
-1. PRIC in the beginning stages of setting up data mirror
+1. PRIC is in the beginning stages of setting up a data mirror
 1. Meeting held between VT and USASK to provide information about how the mirror system works.
+See updated diagram.
 1. DSWG decided upon a naming convention for data files with multiple data sets.
 Therefore, Borealis files are now being placed on the Globus mirror and are being staged for BAS and VT as of January 20 2021.
 A backlog of data for sas, pgr, cly is still to be uploaded after being checked and renamed.